 Celery is high in mannitol, therefore if you have already determined your triggers, you may tolerate more than this amount without experiencing IBS symptoms.

 Want more info on the FODMAP content of your favourite foods?
-Download our FREE FODMAP Food List here!
+Sign up for our FREE Simple FODMAP Challenge.

 What’s the go with celery juice?